Below are answers to the most common questions we receive from pet owners about veterinary prescriptions and pharmacies.

 - Your veterinarian can provide a prescription so you can get the medication from an online pharmacy.

-Q: If I choose to get my pet's prescriptions filled elsewhere, can my veterinarian refuse to give me a prescription?
+Q: If I choose to get my pet's prescriptions filled outside of my veterinarian’s office, can my veterinarian refuse to give me a prescription?

 A: AVMA’s Principles of Veterinary Medical Ethics require that veterinarians provide prescriptions to clients upon request in lieu of dispensing a drug when a veterinarian-client-patient relationship exists and the veterinarian has determined that the drug is medically necessary.
 Additionally, most states have laws requiring veterinarians to provide prescriptions upon request.